 Question One: The Needles

 This first question is such a good one.
-If you've never had acupuncture before, likely your experience with "needles" has been getting a shot or a blood draw.
+If you've never been to acupuncture before, probably you’ve had your first encounter with needles by an injection or drawing blood.
 Both of these experiences can be unpleasant, and even downright traumatic for little ones.

 The first thing to note is that acupuncture needles are VERY different from hypodermic needles.
 First, they are not hollow, so they do not draw anything out of, or put anything into, the body.
 Second, they are super tiny.
 Especially the ones that I use on kiddos - we're talking hair thin.
 Look at the photo below, maybe zoom in, and see if you can actually even see the needle underneath the green handle.